PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: Eight stories celebrating family, faith, love and forgiveness come to life in this series inspired by Dolly Parton’s iconic country music catalog.

 Why You Should Check This Out: A couple of the stories are period dramas!
-Overall, the series is heartwarming and lovely and shouldn’t be missed if you appreciate uplifting drama, good music, and Dolly Parton.
+Overall, the series is heartwarming and lovely, and you shouldn’t miss it if you appreciate uplifting drama, good music, and Dolly Parton.

 Netflix Synopsis: The Count Dracula legend transforms with new tales that flesh out the vampire’s gory crimes – and bring his vulnerability into the light.